pro-grepper-org/pro-grepper-extension/README.md

-1. Run npm install
+1. Go to chrome extensions

-2. After making changes, run npm dev
+2. Select load unpacked and select this folder

-3. Deploy the extension and test
+3. There you go!!